LagrouCedric/Actor-Critic_Trading/README.md

     return actor, critic, policy
 ```
 ### choose action
+#### the model returns a probability for each action, we then use the numpy random choice function to pick an action based on the probabilities

 ### learn
+#### the learn function is the most important function in the actor critic, it is responsible for updating the weights of the actor and critic networks.
 ## saving the agent

 #### I can easily save the 3 models in a folder by using the keras save ( & load) build in functions

 ## training the model